samuelgozi/firebase-auth-lite/README.md

 # Full API Reference

-A full API reference will be written, but the API is not yet finished so im not in a rush.
+A full API reference will be written when most of the features will be done.
+But the current guide covers most of what is done al ready.